TrueBlocks/trueblocks-core/docs/content/docs/chifra/admin.md

-  -i, --pin          pin all chunks (locally if IPFS daemon is running, and/or remotely with --remote flag) -m, --remote       for some options, forces processing to use remote data -p, --publish      repin chunks, pin the manifest, and publish to the Unchained Index smart contract -c, --check        depends on mode, checks for internal consistency of the given type -b, --belongs      in index mode only, checks if the given address appears in the given chunk -x, --fmt string   export format, one of [none|json*|txt|csv|api] -v, --verbose      enable verbose (increase detail with --log_level) -h, --help         display this help screen
+  -i, --pin          pin all chunks (locally if IPFS daemon is running, and/or remotely with --remote flag) -m, --remote       for some options, forces processing to use remote data -p, --publish      repin chunks, pin the manifest, and publish to the Unchained Index smart contract -b, --belongs      in index mode only, checks if the given address appears in the given chunk -c, --check        in index mode only, checks for internal consistency of the index, blooms, and manifest -x, --fmt string   export format, one of [none|json*|txt|csv|api] -v, --verbose      enable verbose (increase detail with --log_level) -h, --help         display this help screen